 CASE-I (Number of steps for data accessibility)

-OEM Scenario: – Test Data always lies on test laptop/desktop or in a folder accessible to the closed group of users, single change request requires full follow up of all the above 7 steps.
+OEM Scenario: – Test and Measurement Data always lies on test laptop/desktop or in a folder accessible to the closed group of users, single change request requires full follow up of all the above 7 steps.